sprudhvi728/mzML_explorer/README.md

 **Scan rate:** Average scans per minute reflects the duty cycle of the acquisition method.
 An unexpectedly low scan rate may indicate a malfunctioning dynamic exclusion setting or an overly narrow m/z range.

-> **mzML Explorer is a raw data inspection tool.** It does not perform peptide identification, protein inference, or statistical analysis.
-All biological interpretation of identified proteins must be performed using established database search and downstream analysis workflows.

 ---